 What to look For:

-High Power Magnification: When hunting with a rifle the ability to see and range big game sized animals at several hundred yards is crucial.
-So here a 7x magnification is about ideal.
-While an 8x might even be better, 7x power is about the limit to what a vertically held rangefinder can be held steady enough to get long range readings offhand, especially when your heart in pounding from hiking, or the adrenaline rush of spotting a trophy animal.
+High Power Magnification: When hunting with a rifle the ability to see and range big game sized animals at long distance is crucial.
+So here a 7x magnification rangefinder is about ideal; while an 8x might even be better, 7x magnification is pretty much the limit as to what a vertically held rangefinder can be held steady enough to get long range readings offhand.
+This especially true when your heart in pounding from hiking, or the adrenaline rush of spotting a trophy animal.